 Are IV Fluids Necessary During Labor?

-Labor is considered by many to be a demanding exercise, but many people in the United States (and other countries) are not allowed to eat or drink (called “NPO,” nil per os, or “nothing by mouth”) during labor.
-Because it is necessary to stay hydrated during labor, IV fluids are usually administered to the person giving birth.
+Labor is considered by many to be a demanding exercise, but many people in the U.S. (and other countries) are not allowed to eat or drink (called “NPO,” nil per os, or “nothing by mouth”) during labor.
+Because it is necessary to stay hydrated during labor, IV fluids are usually administered.
 However, if you read the Evidence Based Birth® Signature Article on Eating and Drinking During Labor, you will see that the practice of forbidding food and drink, while common, is not evidence-based.

 “Nothing by mouth” during labor originated in the 1940s and is based on doctors’ fear that a person will inhale (aspirate) stomach contents while under general anesthesia for an emergency Cesarean.
 However, the increase in the use of epidurals and advances in surgery and anesthesia have made aspiration almost unheard of today.
 The American College of Nurse Midwives, World Health Organization, National Institute for Health and Care Excellence guidelines in the United Kingdom, and the Society of Obstetricians and Gynecologists guidelines in Canada all recommend that people be able to choose whether or not they want to eat and drink during labor.